 You can use any urn that has an open top to shake the cremains into the water.

 However, for a small amount of money, you can purchase a bio-degradable urn that floats away and dissolves.

-The best water scattering urns dissolve in water within 5 minutes.
-When the urn dissolves, the cremains are released from the bottom of the urn (as it floats away).
+The best water-scattering urns dissolve in water within 5 minutes.
+When the urn dissolves, the cremains is released from the bottom of the urn (as it floats away).
 While waiting for the urn to dissolve, the family can have a brief religious service or simply have a peaceful moment for thought and reflection.

 The bio-degradable water scattering urn that Sunshine Cremation recommends is shaped like a small buoy.
 It takes 3 to 5 minutes for it to dissolve and creates a meaningful and impactful experience.

-If you have questions about where to do water scattering or would like to discuss any other issue, please contact us firstname.lastname@example.org or call 561-717-2876.
+If you have questions about where to do water scattering or would like to discuss any other issue, please call 561-717-2876.
 We are always open and available to assist you.